stryd/shipbob-go/docs/LocationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiLocationGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetLocationsRequest struct via the builder pattern

 Name | Type | Description  | Notes